-Luckily, there’s a colorful world of motivating, enriching opportunities out there to get the most out of your learning experiences and keep your fire burning throughout the year.
+Luckily, there’s a colorful world of energizing, enriching opportunities to get the most out of your learning experiences and keep your fire burning throughout the year.

 Why is continuing education for nurses important?

-The truth is, continuing education can be exciting and stimulating—a nice, energizing break to look forward to.
+The truth is, taking a break for continuing education can be refreshing, stimulating, and fun.
 Getting together with other nurses benefits morale, team-building, and networking.
-Nurses are likely to find a wealth of in-person and online courses, conferences, seminars, webinars, workshops—even cruises!—where they can earn continuing education credits from an accredited provider of continuing nursing education.
+Take a look around for a wealth of in-person and online courses, conferences, seminars, webinars, workshops—even cruises!—where you can meet peers and earn continuing education credits from an accredited provider of continuing nursing education.

-RNs earn credit for our CE contact hours via BAYADA’s ANCC accreditation as a provider of continuing education (American Nurses Credentialing Center's Commission on Accreditation).
-Credit for taking our CE courses also can be granted to LPNs and other health care professionals through their respective state licensing board or professional association.
+Participating RNs earn CE contact hours through our ANCC accreditation as a provider of continuing education (American Nurses Credentialing Center's Commission on Accreditation).
+LPNs and other health care professionals can also earn credit for our CE courses through their respective state licensing board or professional association.